sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">Note: If the Disable Changing Home Page Settings policy is enabled, the user cannot add secondary home pages.</p>

-<a href="" id="privacy-allowinputpersonalization"></a>**Privacy/AllowInputPersonalization**

-<p style="margin-left: 20px">This policy enables the automatic learning component of input personalization that includes speech, inking, and typing.</p>

-<p style="margin-left: 20px">Automatic learning enables the collection of speech and handwriting patterns, typing history, contacts, and recent calendar information.
-It is required for the use of Cortana.
-Some of this collected information may be stored on the user's OneDrive, in the case of inking and typing; some of the information will be uploaded to Microsoft to personalize speech.</p>

-<p style="margin-left: 20px">Automatic learning for speech may not be available for all languages, even when inking and typing is available.</p>

-<p style="margin-left: 20px">If this policy is enabled, automatic learning of speech, inking, and typing will be enabled and users cannot change its value via PC Settings.</p>

-<p style="margin-left: 20px">If this policy is disabled, automatic learning of speech, inking, and typing stops and users cannot change its value via PC Settings.</p>

-<p style="margin-left: 20px">If this policy is not configured, the user may configure the speech, inking, and typing personalisation setting via PC Settings.</p>

 <a href="" id="internetexplorer-disableupdatecheck"></a>**InternetExplorer/DisableUpdateCheck**

 <p style="margin-left: 20px">Prevents Internet Explorer from checking whether a new version of the browser is available.</p>